 The Bengals will have to replace Adam Jones before long, and they prioritize drafting cornerbacks early.
 Here's a corner who could be a nice fit as a nickel next to Dre Kirkpatrick.

-Sources have told me that Taylor has been an impressive player in their practice and tape study of Florida State.
+Taylor has 11 tackles with two passes broken up in 2017.
+Sources have told me that Taylor has been an impressive player in their practice and tape study of Florida State as a cover corner.
 They think he could fit as a talented NFL nickelback with ball skills.
 Taylor (5-9, 170) needs to get bigger, but he has a few years to do that.

 14.Tampa Bay Buccaneers:Joe Jackson, DE, Miami

 2018 NFL Mock Draft Pick (as of 11/17): Derwin James, S